 The conference includes 7 tracks addressing issues important to real time communications.
 The names of the tracks, and their high level descriptions are shown below.

-The IPTComm conference is a continuation of a series of successful events devoted to academic and industrial research in IP-enabled communications and services.
+The 10th IPTComm conference is a continuation of a series of successful events devoted to academic and industrial research in IP-enabled communications and services.
+Peer reviewed papers will be presented and discussed in the IPTComm track.
+The call for papers can be found at iptcomm-cfp.
 The goal of IPTComm is to bring together researchers working in emerging communications fields in order to discuss challenges and share results, and ultimately provide a solid foundation to support the progress of new services and communication paradigms.
 Promoting and addressing the ever changing technological landscape, the conference addresses timely topics related to Mobility, 5G Technologies, HOLO Computing, Networking Protocols for Blockchain-enabled applications, Smart Contracts, Software Defined Networking, Big Data, Information Centric Networks, new web-enabled technologies like WebRTC, Cloud-based real-time media processing, Internet of Things (IoT) and M2M systems.
 Part of IPTComm’s unique focus is including novel work that addresses the applicability of these technologies to emergency services and other social services and to the reliability, security and performance of real-time telecommunications and data services.

 Mobile Networks and Applications